 Nephronophthisis is a similar condition.
 It is characterized by slowly progressive kidney failure.
 The examination of the urine in this condition also reveals no blood and little protein.
 However, this condition differs from kidney disease due to uromodulin mutations for several reasons: this condition is inherited as an autosomal recessive disease; kidney failure occurs in childhood, with most individuals requiring dialysis by age 15-25 years; and other symptoms often occur in nephronophthisis (though not always).
 These symptoms include anemia, producing excessive amounts of urine, and blindness in some individuals.

-Molecular genetic testing is available for the uromodulin and renin gene mutations associated with these conditions.
+Molecular genetic testing is available for the uromodulin, renin, and MUC1 gene mutations associated with these conditions.
 Parents who have child with a specific mutation may want to screen younger children to see if they have the disease.
 In young children, the serum uric acid level and serum creatinine may be normal.
 To be certain, genetic testing must be done to determine if the disease is present.

 If no mutations are found, individuals have autosomal dominant interstitial kidney disease of unknown genetic cause.
-Futher genetic testing can be done at academic medical centers to help diagnose this disease
+Further genetic testing can be done at academic medical centers to help diagnose this disease

 If individuals cannot tolerate allopurinol, similar medicines (febuxostat or probenecid) should be considered.

 There are a group of medications called angiotensin converting enzyme (ACE) inhibitors that have been shown to slow progression of kidney failure in many kidney diseases.
 It is unclear if they slow progression of disease in uromodulin kidney disease, but it is possible.

 For patients with mildly high blood potassium and mildly low blood pressures, the medication fludrocortisone may be an effective treatment.
 This treatment was found to improve kidney function in one child with this disease, but did not have an effect on an older patient with advanced kidney disease.